esmaeilialireza/esmaeilialireza/README.md

 # 💫 About Me:
-🔭 I'm currently working on an Intercity transportation system<br>👨‍💻 I'm looking to collaborate on international startups<br>🌱 I'm currently learning about backend technologies<br>💬 Ask me about React, React-Native, TypeScript , etc...<br>⚡️ I'm trying to be focused on my goals<br>
+🔭 I'm currently working on an Intercity transportation system<br>👨‍💻 I'm looking to collaborate on international startups<br>🌱 I'm currently learning about backend technologies and improving my english skills<br>💬 Ask me about React, React-Native, TypeScript , etc...<br>⚡️ I'm trying to be focused on my goals<br>

 ## 🌐 Socials: